lukov-io/wskit/site/_docs/index.md

   - **js/**: Contains compiled JavaScript files.
   - **site/**: Contains static site files (e.g., HTML, CSS, and JS) used for deployment.

+- **html-examples/**: Folder containing HTML example files to demonstrate the functionality of the components.
+  - **accordion.html**: Example of using the accordion.
+  - **cookie.html**: Example of using the cookie handling.
+  - **devices.html**: Example of using the device detection module.
+  - **readMore.html**: Example of using the "Read More" functionality.
+  - **tabs.html**: Example of using the tabs.

 - **js/**: Main folder containing the source code of JavaScript modules.
   - **components/**: Contains source JavaScript files for various components.
     - **accordion.js**: Implementation of the accordion functionality.